JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 17, 2023**
+- Following Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course, constructed a binary search tree and implemented insert() and lookup() methods

 **May 16, 2023**
-- Studied the concept of O(log N) runtime as well as binary search trees in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy courseS
+- Studied the concept of O(log N) runtime as well as binary search trees in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course

 **May 15, 2023**
 - Studied introductory material regarding trees in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course